nodejs/Release/CODENAMES.md

 This file contains a list of codenames for LTS releases.
+Codenames for future releases are subject to change.

 * Argon (4.x 2015)
 * Boron (6.x 2016)